natemacleod/smartsteps/README.md

 It uses Android Wear Compose for UI and Room for data storage.

-This project was created in 2021.
+This project was created in 2021 but was not uploaded to my GitHub then.
 A small update has been made in 2022 to clean up the code.